carmaa/inception/README.md

 SBP-2 DMA.
 It it primarily attended to do its magic against computers that utilize full disk encryption such as BitLocker, FileVault, TrueCrypt or Pointsec.
-There are plenty of other (and better) ways to hack a machine that doesn’t pack encryption.
+There are plenty of other (and better) ways to hack a machine that doesn't pack encryption.

-As of version 0.0.8, it is able to unlock Windows XP SP2-3, Windows 7, Ubuntu 11.04 and 11.10 x86 and x64-bit machines and escalate privileges via the `runas` command.
+As of version 0.0.8, it is able to unlock Windows XP SP2-3, Windows 7, Ubuntu 11.04 and 11.10 x86 and x64-bit machines and escalate privileges via the `runas` or `sudo -s` commands, respectively.
 More signatures will be added.
 The tool makes extensive use of the `libforensic1394`library courtesy of Freddie Witherden under a LGPL license.

 Key data